bubblydoo/serverless-externals-plugin/README.md

 (`"no-external"` is equivalent to `(id, external) => !external`)

 Preferably, also set `exportConditions: ["node"]` as an option in the node-resolve plugin.
 This ensures that Rollup uses Node's resolution algorithm, so that packages like [`uuid` can be bundled](https://github.com/uuidjs/uuid/issues/544).

+Next to that, in rare cases setting `strictMode: true` in the commonjs plugin can help bundling some modules that depend on the order of requires, like `aws-sdk` when only importing `aws-sdk/clients/dynamodb`.

 ### Implementation